riezxcvii/inventory-system/README.md

 - Run the project.
   > - Open the XAMPP Control Panel.
   > - Start Apache and MySQL.
-  >   Navigate to the 'App.java' file inside the 'src' folder and run the code.
+  > - Click the 'Inventory System' inside the 'inventory-system' folder to run the system.

 ## 👥 Credits